 Physicals

-A yearly “check up” physical is not covered by MSP.
-If you still feel that you would like a physical, you can pay for it privately.
+A routine yearly “checkup” physical is not covered by MSP.
+If you still feel that you would like a physical, you can still pay for it privately.